pink1stools/PS4_PKG_Linker/README.md

 Release Thread is at [psx-place Resource](http://www.psx-place.com/resources/ps4-pkg-linker.730/)

  #### 1/2/2019
+ ## Test Build 4
+ Added the Node.js Server as an exe thanks to leeful74.

+ I'm marking this as a pre-release because it and the updater still need testing.

  ## Third Test Build
  Fixed bug with node server not exiting with app & added an update checker.